socialstack-core/socialstack-tools/README.md

 `socialstack i Api/HelloWorld`

-This will install the named module(s) from any repositories you have configured, as a submodule.
+This will install the named module(s) from any repositories you have configured.
 You can list multiple here to install them all.
 You can also use package names:

 `socialstack i Tags`